dchenk/async-swirl/README.md

     file_name: String,
     dimensions: Size,
 ) -> Result<(), swirl::PerformError> {
-    // Do expensive computation that shouldn't be done on the web server }
+    // Do expensive computation that shouldn't be done on the web server.
+}
 ```

+The environment parameter is taken by reference, and all other parameters are owned.
+All jobs must use
-Note that all jobs must use the same type for the environment.
+the same type for the environment.

+The database connection parameter must have the type `swirl::DieselPool`, which is a type alias for the
+pool type in `deadpool-diesel`.

 Once a job is defined, it can be enqueued like so: